SzalikDesigns/AMBERELEC-THEME-TEST/README.md

-# 351ELEC Theme Tester Helper
+# AmberELEC Theme Tester Helper
 -------------------
 With this you won't need a games to test your theme! :)